-Sensor Center 3.7 mm 4.7 mm SAR {be} [%] Without Correction Algorithm 13.2 9.0 SAR {be} [%] With Correction Algorithm 1.0 0.0
+Sensor Center to Phantom Surface Distance 3.7 mm 4.7 mn SAR {be} [%] Without Correction Algorithm 13.2 9.0 SAR. [%] With Correction Algorithm 1.0 0.0

 Sensor Offset

 Probe Tip to Sensor Center

 The reported uncertainty of measurement is stated as the standard uncertainty of measurement multiplied by the coverage factor k=2, which for a normal distribution corresponds to a coverage probability of approximately 95%.